 Challenges & Experiences of Students

-Challenges faced by LGBTQ Students
+Challenges faced by LGBTQI Students

-LGBT students do not always have the option or opportunity to seek out someone with a similar background for assistance.
+LGBTQI students do not always have the option or opportunity to seek out someone with a similar background for assistance.
 In the early stages of acknowledging their sexual orientation, these students may feel like “I’m the only one around.”
 Isolation can also stem from a lack of supportive gathering places, peer friendships, and even dating partners.

 - Intimidation and Violence

-LGBT students grow up knowing that challenges face them in employment, housing, and other basic areas of their life if they come out.
+LGBTQI students grow up knowing that challenges face them in employment, housing, and other basic areas of their life if they come out.
 Many of the “privileges” that come with being heterosexual are unavailable to them, including speaking comfortably about their romantic interests, openly showing affection to their partner, and even marriage.

 Adapted from Northern Illinois University